w3c/ColorWeb-CG/png_cicp_chunk_proposal.md

 * extensible signaling of color space based on H.273
 * does not require the presence of iCCP chunk and embedded ICC profiles

+## Non Requirements
+* compatibility with HDR colorspace definitions in any other raster image format (eg. JPEG, AVIF)

 ## Strawman approach
 [H.273](https://www.itu.int/rec/T-REC-H.273/en) specifies a controlled vocabulary for the parameterization of color space information.

-Define a cICP chunk that contains the 7 bytes necessary to carry the H.273 color space parameters:
+Define a `cICP` chunk that contains the 7 bytes necessary to carry the H.273 color space parameters:

-* COLPRIMS, 2 bytes, One of the ColourPrimaries enumerated values specified in Rec.
+* **COLPRIMS**, 2 bytes, One of the ColourPrimaries enumerated values specified in Rec.
 ITU-T H.273 | [ISO/IEC 23091-2]
-* TRANSFC, 2 bytes, One of the TransferCharacteristics enumerated values specified in Rec.
+* **TRANSFC**, 2 bytes, One of the TransferCharacteristics enumerated values specified in Rec.
 ITU-T H.273 | [ISO/IEC 23091-2]
-* VIDFRNG, 1 byte, Value of the VideoFullRangeFlag specified in Rec.
+* **VIDFRNG**, 1 byte, Value of the VideoFullRangeFlag specified in Rec.
 ITU-T H.273 | [ISO/IEC 23091-2]

-[ed.: these are inspired from recent JPEG standards that incorporate H.273 color space parameters]
+[ed.: these are inspired from recent JPEG standards (eg. JPEG-XL) that incorporate H.273 color space parameters]

 [ed.: The MATOEFFS parameter is not included because PNG does not support YCbCr]

-The cICP chunk comes before IDAT chunk.

-When the cICP chunk is present, PNG decoders that recognize it shall ignore the following chunks:
-- iCCP
-- gAMA
-- cHRM
-- sRGB

 NOTE: [ITU-T Series H Supplement 19](https://www.itu.int/rec/T-REC-H.Sup19-201910-I) summarize combinations of H.273 parameters corresponding to common baseband linear broadcasts and file-based Video-on-Demand(VOD) services.

+### Implementation Details
+The `cICP` chunk SHALL come before `IDAT` chunk.

+A PNG SHALL not contain both a `cICP` chunk and an `iCCP` chunk.
+If a PNG decoder detects the presence of both a `cICP` and a `iCCP` chunk, the behavior is undefined.

+When the `cICP` chunk is present a PNG decoder SHALL ignore the following chunks:
+- `gAMA`
+- `cHRM`
+- `sRGB`

 ## A. References